The Go ruleset presented below has two main characteristics:

-3. Before the game starts the board is empty, as are the prisoner bowls.
-Each player takes one stone from her opponent’s supply and places it next to her prisoner bowl.
-That stone is the ultimate prisoner of that player.
+3. Before the game starts the board is empty, and each player puts exactly one of her stones in her opponent's prisoner bowl.
 Players move alternately, Black moving first.

 4. A placement consists of a player placing a stone from her supply on an empty intersection, then checking which opponent stones are surrounded, and if such stones exist - removing all of them from the board to her prisoner bowl.